jonkarrer/amanda_website/README.md

         navabar needs to remain on top so i set the z-index of the navbar to 2.
 The overlay is a transparent purple block sitting on top of the main tag.
 The drop down menu slides into the page with a css transition and some javascript.
 I learned that qurery selector can be uses with classList.toggle to turn on classes and not turn off other classes. the first child css method is a good way to add multiple calsses to one place.
-[x] make color page link work
+[x] make extension page link work
-    --> I used the template of the landing page to build this one.
-I used a different flexbox on the home page to fit the color color color text.
-        The white modal is the same as the home page, same css name.
-Be careful when editing one and not the other.
-Now i need to push it off the screen and slide it back in when the colors link is clicked.
-[] make link and form for the ibe button
+    [x] build extensions page in seperate html
+    [x] make seperate css
+    [x] build page
+        [x] white modal build
+        [x] image modal wrapped inside, set to absolute positioning [x] title strip will be the same
+        [x] repeat for the fusion method, but flip positioning [x] set extension button to href="extensions.html"
+    [x] switch the extensions button to a home link to go back to index [x] make learn more button link to extension page